Ted Koppel Rips Hannity, Says He’s ‘Bad For America’ [Video]

 During the segment, Koppel examined the current media-political landscape and talked about the elimination of The Fairness Doctrine and whether it has been a contributing factor to the country’s current media situation.

 According to Wikipedia, The Fairness Doctrine was a policy of the Federal Communications Commission (FCC), introduced in 1949, that required the holders of broadcast licenses both to present controversial issues of public importance and to do so in a manner that was — in the Commission’s view — honest, equitable, and balanced.
 The FCC, which was believed to have been under pressure from then President Ronald Reagan, eliminated the Doctrine in 1987.
-The FCC formally removed the language that implemented the Doctrine, in August of 2011, the report states.
+The FCC formally removed the language that implemented the Doctrine in August of 2011, the report states.

-Hannity is no stranger to controversy and throughout his career he has been involved in several heated disputes.
+Hannity is no stranger to controversy, and throughout his career, he has been involved in several heated disputes.
 He was recently criticized for entertaining the notions of birtherism and voter fraud in the 2016 election.
 Conservatives and pundits also critiqued him for being overly supportive of Donald Trump, and for changing positions on the independent media organization WikiLeaks.

 Following Koppel and Hannity’s televised spat, Hannity lashed out on Twitter alleging that his interview had been cut from 45 minutes to less than two.

-“Fake Edited News” @CBSNews release the Unedited 45 minute interview so people can see the BS games you play in the edit room.
+“‘Fake Edited News’ @CBSNews release the Unedited 45-minute interview so people can see the BS games you play in the edit room.
 I dare you!”
 Koppel tweeted.

 Fake "edited" news.
 I did about a 45 minute interview with CBS.
 They ran less than 2.
 Why did Ted cut out my many examples of media bias? https://t.co/prynzE2yLQ